ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-arch.md

 {:note: .note}
 {:important: .important}

-# Deployment architecture for Horizon 7 on IBM Cloud
+# Deployment architecture for Horizon 7
 {: #horizon-deploy-arch}

 ## Horizon 7 pod and building block architecture
 {: #horizon-deploy-arch-build-block}

-A typical Horizon 7 architecture design uses a pod strategy.
+A typical VMware Horizon 7 architecture design uses a pod strategy.
 A pod is a unit of organization that is determined by Horizon 7 scalability limits.
 Each pod has a separate management UI and the typical design is to minimize the number of pods.

 Customers usually include multiple building blocks in a Horizon 7 pod on-premises.
 A building block is a logical construct and should not be sized for more than the maximum number of desktops tested.
 See the VMware Knowledge Base article VMware Horizon 7 sizing limits and recommendations (2150348).